CSCI1090-F24/hackathon/README.md

 Let's get started

 ## 1. Getting started
-Select one person on your team to be the submitter.
-Then do the following together with that person being the "driver".
-You'll be submitting a solution together as one team to the competition.

 1. Follow the directions in the slides from Tuesday to create an account.
 2. Open [the Titanic Tutorial](https://www.kaggle.com/code/alexisbcook/titanic-tutorial) in one window.